Artists' Views on Robotics Involvement in Painting Productions: Results

 \subsection{\textbf{Theme 4.
 Robot capabilities: Social Interaction}}

-Participants expressed a range of expectations regarding how the robot should communicate and respond during artistic collaboration. \textbf{Learning and adapting within an interaction} appeared in subtle forms.
-Participants frequently mentioned adjusting their speech or expectations to better collaborate with the robot.
+Participants expressed a range of expectations regarding how the robot should \textbf{learn and adapt within an interaction} during artistic collaboration.
+They frequently mentioned adjusting their speech or expectations to better collaborate with the robot.
 A1 acknowledged, \textit{``I figured out how it would react better if I spoke more clearly.''}

-Additionally, the \textbf{desire for expressive and multimodal communication} with the robot was a consistent theme.
+The \textbf{desire for expressive and multimodal communication} with the robot was consistent.
 Several participants envisioned the robot using not just speech, but also non-verbal cues to enhance collaboration.
 As A8 noted, \textit{``I guess [...] music.
 Because music enhances the mood.''} Others proposed technical augmentations, such as pointing mechanisms or gesture-like behaviors.
 A7 suggested, \textit{``It would be nice to have it indicate what it's seeing [...] like pointing a laser at an area.''}

 Participants reported \textbf{mixed comfort with verbal interaction}.
 While some welcomed the idea of the robot talking, finding it potentially enriching: \textit{``That would be great.
 I would love it if it talked to me,''} stated A1.
 Others, however, found the idea less appealing as A7 explained, \textit{``That would, for me personally, be unsettling.''}